SecretNest/ImageStore/doc/concept/SameFile.md

 # Same File Group
 All files with same Sha1 hashing result will be placed in one Same File Group.

+# Ignored
+If a same file record is marked as ignored, it won't be treated as the point file is same as others in the same group.
+Uses this function when need to keep some files even they are same with others.

 # Remove Same Files
 After detection, you could use [Select-ImageStoreSameFile](../cmdlet/SameFile/SelectSameFile.md) to return same files.
 This cmdlet powered with algorithm to deal with same files.
 See the cmdlet document for details.
 Combines the result with [Remove-ImageStoreFile](../cmdlet/File/RemoveFile.md) to delete the same files found.